-Soondubu Jjigae (순두부찌개) is a hot, soupy Korean stew that is well-known outside of Korea for its comforting warmth.
-It is often served with meat and seafood, but both are optional; this is a vegan version.
+Soondubu Jjigae (순두부찌개) is a hot, soupy Korean stew known for its comforting warmth.
+It’s often served with meat and seafood, but both are optional; this is a vegan version.
 It isn’t often you find a dish that is both hearty to eat and light on the stomach!
 This is a great way to use up your old, overripe kimchi as well.
 Low-carb and gluten-free.

 History & Origins

 Soondubu-jjigae (also spelled sundubu-jjigae) means “soft tofu stew” in Korean.
 Soondubu means “pure tofu” which refers to the custard-like, barely-set silken tofu that adds a satisfying creaminess to the bowl.
 Unlike firmer forms of tofu, this type of tofu is not curdled, and it isn’t pressed to get rid of excess water, resulting in a smooth, delicate, pudding-like texture.

 This Korean tofu stew emerged during the Joseon Dynasty of Korea, which lasted from 1392–1897.
 The exact origins have been lost to time, but it was apparently intended as a meal for elderly people, presumably because of its soft texture.
 Its popularity later became widespread throughout Korea as a lunch dish.